DjangoGirls/tutorial/try_python/README.md

     >>> len("Ola")
     3

-Wonder why sometimes you call methods by adding `.` at the end of the string (like `"Ola".upper()`) and sometimes you first call a method and add string in brackets?
+Wonder why sometimes you call methods by adding `.` at the end of the string (like `"Ola".upper()`) and sometimes you first call a method and add string in parentheses?
 Well, in some cases, methods belong to objects, like `upper` that can only be performed on Strings.
 But sometimes, methods don't belong to anything specific and can be used on different types of objects, just like `len`.
 That's why we're giving `"Ola"` as a parameter to `len` method.

 ### Summary